HEX Minutes 10/24/2024October 24, 2024

 MR. FINN: It's the same.

 HEARING EXAMINER DICKMAN: Okay.
-For the record,
+For the record, that's Tim Finn, county

-that's Tim Finn, county planner extraordinaire, coming in remote.
+planner extraordinaire, coming in remote.

 Something else?

-MS. EMBLIDGE: No. Just another clarification on the -- why
+MS. EMBLIDGE: No. Just another clarification on the -- why the 8.72 was originally

-approved, because it included some right of -- parts of right-of-way
+part of the -- when the project was first approved, because it included some right of -- parts of

 HEARING EXAMINER DICKMAN: That's one way to put it.